logsem/iris-tutorial/README.md

 ## Documentation
 This [cheatsheet](/cheatsheet.md) contains a table of the most important tactics for each logical connective.
 A full description of the Iris Proof Mode tactics can be found in the files [proof_mode.md](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/proof_mode.md) and [heap_lang.md](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/heap_lang.md).

+## Optional Reading
+In its current state, this tutorial does not go over the underlying model of Iris.
+For readers who wish to learn about the underlying model of Iris, we refer to the [Iris from the ground up](https://people.mpi-sws.org/~dreyer/papers/iris-ground-up/paper.pdf) paper.
+Advanced readers may read this paper prior to going through the tutorial.
+However, it is generally recommended to study it afterwards, given its technical nature.

 ## Generating the exercises
 If you want to contribute to the tutorial, note that the files in `exercises/` are generated from the corresponding files in `theories/`.
 Run `make exercises` to re-generate those files.
 This requires `gawk` to be installed (which should be available on Linux, and on macOS can be installed via `brew install gawk`).